Lessons Learned

 You should explore lessons learned: these can inform future contract terms or strategies.
 The Organisation should determine what worked well and any areas which could be improved.

-All those involved with the bid and/or contract, both in your organisation and the bidder organisations, should be asked for feedback.
+All those involved with the bid and/or contract, both in your Organisation and the bidder Organisations, should be asked for feedback.
 This could include a variety of roles e.g. contract managers, procurement officers, logistics, estate managers, etc.

 Quickfire Guide